-From a mere futuristic expansion strategy to the reality of doing business, the world of cloud computing has surely taken a 360-degree since the pandemic.
-COVID19 pandemic, lockdown, business breakdown, scattered workforce and revenue loss compelled enterprises to adopt cloud and now, there is no turning back.
+From a futuristic expansion strategy to the reality of doing business, cloud computing has undoubtedly taken a 360-degree since the pandemic.
+The COVID-19 pandemic, lockdown, business breakdown, scattered workforce and revenue loss compelled enterprises to adopt the cloud, and now, there is no turning back.

-Is it possible to practice a traditional setup going forward?
+Is it possible to practice a traditional setup in the future?
 While the answer to this question remains a point of discussion for decision-makers, enterprises have understood the role of the cloud in workforce management and business growth.
 Cloud is the future.

-The Cloud industry is thriving and public cloud computing is expected to reach an estimation of USD 482 billion in 2022 globally.
+The Cloud industry is thriving, and public cloud computing is expected to reach an estimated USD 482 billion in 2022 globally.
 This comprises business processes, platforms, infrastructure, software, management, security, and advertising services.

-In order to implement cloud technology securely, it is essential to take help from an expert.
-Cloud service providers not only take care of the end to end process but also reduce overall implementation costs.
+To implement cloud technology securely, it is essential to take help from an expert.
+Cloud service providers take care of the end-to-end process and reduce overall implementation costs.

-It is the responsibility of cloud technology service providers to understand business cloud needs and provide the best-suited solution along with team training and operational issue management.
+Cloud technology service providers are responsible for understanding business cloud needs and providing the best-suited solution, team training and operational issue management.

 This allows companies to avoid larger IT budget increases, faster cloud strategy execution and revenue generation.

 With an increase in the cloud infrastructure and technology worldwide, the need for cloud professionals & experts has increased tremendously.
-Cloud engineers and service providers are needed at each step of cloud tech implementation and maintenance.
+Cloud engineers and service providers are needed at each cloud tech implementation and maintenance step.

 Some of the in-demand cloud computing skills in 2021 are:

-- Cloud service platform expertise: an understanding of CSP marketplace, software & tools.
+- Cloud service platform expertise: understanding CSP marketplace, software & tools.

 - Database management: skills that extend beyond traditional database management.

-- Network management: Knowledge networking basics and the ability to integrate cloud services with the underpinned networks.
+- Network management: Knowledge of networking basics and integrating cloud services with the underpinned networks.

-- Development and operations (DevOps): Knowledge of harmonising and integrating development and operations activities throughout the entire service lifecycle, including design, the development process and production support.
+- Development and operations (DevOps): Knowledge of harmonizing and integrating development and operations activities throughout the entire service lifecycle, including design, the development process and production support.

-- Machine learning and AI: Should gain a firm grasp of the fundamentals of artificial intelligence and machine learning.
+- Machine learning and AI: You should grasp the fundamentals of artificial intelligence and machine learning.

 - Cloud security: Knowledge of both the storage and retrieval of data plus firewall.

-Apart from the above-mentioned skills, the expertise of cloud computing professionals differs for each cloud service model and deployment method.
-So, it is essential to keep a tap on the emerging cloud market trend and constant upscale.
+Apart from the skills mentioned above, the expertise of cloud computing professionals differs for each cloud service model and deployment method.
+So, it is essential to keep a tap on the emerging cloud market trend and constantly upscale.